The Stetson Mansion

 The neighborhood connection: this ad was placed in the 1900 yearbook of the Philadelphia Dental College, which was at 18th and Buttonwood Streets and extended in mid-block to Hamilton Street.
 This is the site of the parking garage for North x Northwest Apartments today.

 In 1913, the Stetson retail sales store moved a block west to 1224 Chestnut Street.
-In 1924 he removed a wall into the building to his south to extend his shop to Sansom Street, The facade on Chestnut Street has been replaced, but the Sansom Street facade is still intact.
+In 1924 a wall into the building to the south was removed to extend the store to Sansom Street.
+The facade on Chestnut Street has been replaced, but the Sansom Street facade is still intact.
+The Stetson Retail Store closed in 1968.

 The lovely back entrance at 1225 Sansom Street is still with us.
 It is now a restaurant ablaze with the Stetson name on the building.